Conservation website design

 What you need to know

-If you already have a logo and the content (words and pictures) to go on the new conservation website, it will take approximately two weeks to build.
+If you already have a logo and the content (words and pictures) to go on your new conservation website, it will take approximately two weeks to build.
 A new logo will take about a week if starting from scratch and would need to be done first, as this provides the colours that will be used on your website.
 We often find that writing the words to go on a conservation website often take longer than expected but we would provide guidance on this.

 Technically speaking you don’t need a logo for a conservation website.
 That said, a professionally designed logo looks fab on a website and can really help you look credible.
 We can help create you a new look with our logo design service.

-With over half of all internet browsing and searches done with a mobile phone or tablet, it is vital that a conservation website works on these devices.
+With over half of all internet browsing and searches done with a mobile phone or tablet, it is vital your conservation website works on these devices.
 A properly designed conservation website should do just that and change its appearance depending on the screen size.
 All of our conservation websites work on all devices.

 Websites are quoted on a basis of how much work needs doing.
 A very basic conservation website would start at £499.
 We know we are not the cheapest but strongly believe we provide a solid product, backed up by excellent customer service (see our reviews).

-Photos are key to making a conservation website look good.
+Photos are key to making your conservation website look good.
 Visitors are more likely to contact you if you have good quality photos.
 Investing in a photographer will pay dividends in the long run, as well as providing you with photos for any printed material or social media posts.

-To get found, a conservation website will most likely need to be on the first page of Google or Bing.
+To get found, your conservation website will most likely need to be on the first page of Google or Bing.
 This will require your website to have some search engine optimisation carried out on it.
 All of our conservation websites have the on-page SEO done while being built.
 You may need off-page SEO after the website goes live to get the best result.
 We can help with that too.

 Want to know some more?